rosem/Todo/README.md

 # Todo

-Simple 'Todo' application using GraphQL and Apollo.
+Simple task application using GraphQL and Apollo.